Saniee/e-cli/docs_markdown/main.md

 What it can do:
 - [x] Downloading Favourites of a user.
 - [x] Downloading a single post from the site.
-- [x] Downloading of multiple specific posts from a txt file
+- [x] Downloading of multiple posts from a generated json file via get-pages

-What it cannot do (so far):
-- [ ] Downloading multiple pages
+- [x] Downloading multiple pages

 # Usage